ABendaravicius/BitPHP_Sprint_2/README.md

 - Have a local Apache, MySQL and PHP server (*usage of AMPPS **recommended***)
 - Ensure you do not have a database with the name of **projectsdb** already created in your local MySQL server.
 ### Using the app:
+- Open `index.php` file, located in the root directory.